mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: Middle Avon Rugby to Bidford
 - High river levels today may lead to flooding.
 Flooding is possible on 15 November 2025.
 Flooding may affect low-lying land and roads adjacent to the River Avon between Rugby and Bidford including Warwick, Stratford upon Avon, caravan parks and farmland.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

-- Flood alert: Tributaries in Gloucester
+- Warning no longer in force: Tributaries in Gloucester
-- Widespread heavy rainfall throughout today may lead to flooding.
-Flooding is possible on 14th November 2025 and over the weekend.
-Flooding may affect low lying land and roads adjacent to Horsbere Brook, Wotton Brook, River Twyver, River Sud, Whaddon Brook, Daniels Brook & Dimore Brook.
-Locations that may be affected include Kemerton, Tewkesbury, Stoke Orchard, Uckington, Churchdown, Upton St Leonards, Cheltenham, Horsebere and Brookthorpe.
-The Horsbere flood storage area may be operating.
-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: River Stour in South Warwickshire
+- Warning no longer in force: River Stour in South Warwickshire
-- Forecast high river levels today may lead to flooding.

-Flooding is possible from the morning of 14 November 2025.

-Flooding may affect low lying land and roads around Shipston on Stour, Tredington, Halford, Newbold on Stour, Crimscote, Wimpstone and Clifford Chambers.

-We are closely monitoring the situation.

-Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+If you have been evacuated only return to your property once the emergency services have advised that it is safe to do so.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: Rivers Frome and Cam
+- Warning no longer in force: Rivers Frome and Cam
-- Forecast rising river levels today may lead to flooding.
-Flooding is possible on 14 November 2025 and over the next few days Flooding may affect low lying land and roads adjacent the river from Elmore to Sharpness.
-Other locations that may be affected include Chalford, Leonard Stanley and Cambridge.
-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: Little Avon catchment and the Vale of Berkeley
 - Rising river levels today may lead to flooding.